-Then, input the times where your conversions are highest, based on the data from earlier and click ‘Save.’
+Then, input the times where your conversion rates are highest, based on the data from earlier and click ‘Save.’

 Note: To make any meaningful changes here, you’ll need to ensure that your ads have been running for a while, so that your data is reliable enough to inform a positive change.

-It might also be a good idea to segment your campaigns by location.
+It might also be a good idea to segment your PPC campaigns by location.